-Other books by this author include Birds of a Feather, Pardonable Lies, Messenger of Truth, An Incomplete Revenge, A Lesson in Secrets, The Mapping of Love and Death, Among the Mad, A Dangerous Place, Journey to Munich, In This Grave Hour
+Other books by this author which I have reviewed include Birds of a Feather, Pardonable Lies, Messenger of Truth, An Incomplete Revenge, A Lesson in Secrets, The Mapping of Love and Death, Among the Mad, A Dangerous Place, Journey to Munich, In This Grave Hour

 First in the Maisie Dobbs historical mystery series set in the time period before and after World War I.

 In 2004, Maisie Dobbs won the Macavity Award for Best First Mystery Novel and the ALA Alex Award.
 It was nominated for the Barry Award for Best First Novel, the Anthony Award for Best First Novel, the Edgar Award for Best Novel, and the Dilys Award.
 In 2003, Maisie Dobbs won the Agatha Award for Best First Novel.

 Maisie Dobbs is a sometimes confusing collection of flashbacks which fill us in on Maisie’s journey up through her first solo case as a private detective.
 The noble family that employs young Maisie recognizes her intelligence and is more interested in promoting it than in getting another hour’s work out of her.
 A truly radical concept for early 1900s England.
 REALLY radical.